syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

     viewModel = new ViewModel();
     dataGrid = new SfDataGrid();
     dataGrid.ItemsSource = viewModel.OrdersInfo;
-    dataGrid.HeightRequest = 200;
+    dataGrid.HeightRequest = 290;
-    dataGrid.WidthRequest = 500;
+    dataGrid.WidthRequest = 200;
     dataGrid.VerticalOptions = LayoutOptions.CenterAndExpand;
-    dataGrid.HorizontalOptions = LayoutOptions.CenterAndExpand;
+    dataGrid.HorizontalOptions = LayoutOptions.Center;
-    this.Content = dataGrid; ;
+    this.Content = dataGrid;
 }
 {% endhighlight %}
+{% endtabs %}

-The following screenshot shows how the SfDataGrid is loaded with specific height and width.
+The following screenshot shows how the SfDataGrid is loaded with specific height and width with VerticalOptions and HorizontalOptions.

 ![](SfDataGrid_images/Loading_with specific_height_and_width.png)